apache/hudi/rfc/rfc-83/rfc-83.md

    * @return
    * @throws IOException
    */
-  public List<String> getIncrementalPartitionPaths(Option<HoodieInstant> instantToRetain) {
-    throw new UnsupportedOperationException("Not support yet");
+  List<String> getIncrementalPartitionPaths(HoodieWriteConfig writeConfig, HoodieTableMetaClient metaClient);
 }

-  /**
-   * Returns the earliest commit to retain from instant meta */ public Option<HoodieInstant> getEarliestCommitToRetain() {
-    throw new UnsupportedOperationException("Not support yet");
-  }
-}

 ```

-Default action of `generateTableServicePlan`, `getPartitionPaths` and `filterPartitionPaths` API remains the same as it is now.

-Let baseAbstraction `CompactionStrategy` and `ClusteringPlanStrategy` extends this `PartitionBaseTableServicePlanStrategy` which are
-1. `public abstract class CompactionStrategy extends PartitionBaseTableServicePlanStrategy<HoodieCompactionPlan, HoodieCompactionOperation> implements Serializable`
-2. `public abstract class ClusteringPlanStrategy<T,I,K,O> extends PartitionBaseTableServicePlanStrategy<Option<HoodieClusteringPlan>, HoodieClusteringGroup> implements Serializable`
+Any Strategy implement this `IncrementalPartitionAwareStrategy` could have the ability to perform incremental partitions processing

-**For Incremental Table Service including clustering and compaction, we will support a new IncrementalCompactionStrategy and
+**For Incremental Table Service including clustering and compaction, we will support a new IncrementalPartitionAwareCompactionStrategy and
-new IncrementalClusteringPlanStrategy**
+new IncrementalPartitionAwareClusteringPlanStrategy** to do incremental clustering/compaction data processing.

 ### Work Flow for Incremental Clustering/Compaction Strategy

 Table Service Planner with Incremental Clustering/Compaction Strategy

-1. Retrieve the instant recorded in the last table service `xxxx.requested` as **INSTANT 1**.
+1. Retrieve the instant request time based on the last completed table service commit as **INSTANT 1**.
 2. Calculate the current instant(Request time) to be processed as **INSTANT 2**.
 3. Obtain all partitions involved from **INSTANT 1** to **INSTANT 2** as incremental partitions and perform the table service plan operation.
-4. Record **INSTANT 2** in the table service plan.

 ### About archive

-We record `EarliestCommitToRetain` in the TableService Request metadata file and use it as the basis for retrieving incremental partitions.
+We need to use the request time of the last completed Table Service commit as a time window with the current latest data write commit time to
+obtain all incremental partitions with data written in the window.
+Then once the last completed Table Service Commit being archived, it may cause problems such as incomplete incremental partitions.
+There are two solutions for this:
-Therefore, when Incremental Table Service is enabled, we should always ensure that there is a Clustering/Compaction request metadata in the active timeline.
+1. Modify the logic of the archive service, that is, when the incremental partition function is turned on, always ensure that there is a completed table service commit in the active timeline
+2. Without modifying the archive logic, add a cover-up design in obtaining incremental partitions.
+That is, if the last completed table service commit is not obtained, we will fallback tp obtain the full table partitions.

 ## Rollout/Adoption Plan